1 on 1 in Basketball – Rules, Gameplay and More

 Third game: If Player A scores on the next offensive play, he gets the ball back.

 2. When the offensive player gets the ball, he must take it behind the extended free-throw line before moving forward and making a basket.
-The basket is invalid if he doesn’t do this and makes one.
+The basket is invalid if he doesn’t do this and makes a b basket.
 Play resumes at the top of the key.

 3. In this case, the offense is what makes up the fouls.
-Be honest and refer to your own.
+Be honest and referee your own fouls.

 4. In the fourth step, the player who made a mistake or did not shoot gets the ball outside of the top of the free-throw circle.